golingon/lingon/readme.md

 ## Project status

 This project is in beta.
-The APIs are stable but we do not promise backward compatibility at this point.
+The APIs are stable, but we do not promise backward compatibility at this point.
+We will eventually promise backward compatibility when the project is more battle tested.

 See [FAQ](./docs/faq.md) for more details.

 ## Getting started

+> Note that in the terraform case, the code generation is fast.
+> Compiling all the generated resources will take a while.
+> Thankfully, Go is fast at compiling and keeps a cache of compiled packages.
+> Expect to wait a few minutes the first time you run `go build` after generating the code.

 - [Terraform](./docs/terraform/)
 - [Kubernetes](./docs/kubernetes/)

-See [Examples](./example) for more details.
+## Examples

+All the [Examples](./docs/) are in the [documentation](./docs).

+A big example is [Platypus](./docs/platypus/) which shows how the [kubernetes](./docs/kubernetes/) and [terraform](./docs/terraform/) libraries can be used together.

 ## Motivation